-- (i) The Group raising sufficient additional funding from shareholders or other parties; - The group converting existing loans to equity and if necessary deferring deferred payment arrangements; and - (iii) The Group reducing expenditure in line with available funding.
+(i) The Group raising sufficient additional funding from shareholders or other parties;

+- (ii) The group converting existing loans to equity and if necessary, deferring deferred payment arrangements; and - (iii) The Group reducing expenditure in line with available funding.

 The directors have prepared a cash flow forecast, which indicates that the Group will have sufficient cash flows to meet all commitments and working capital requirements for the 12-month period from the date of signing this financial report.
-Included in this forecast is a drawdown of a loan instrument from Baker Steel Resources Trust Limited and a successful raising by the middle of the year from investors in North America and Europe.
-As at the date of this report, the Company and Baker Steel entered into a loan instrument for \$100,000 (face value of \$120,000) was drawdown on 29 May 2019.
-The Company has not completed the North America and Europe capital raisings as at the date of this report.
+Included in this forecast is a successful listing of the Company on the Australian Securities Exchange.

 Based on the cash flow forecast and other factors referred to above, the directors are satisfied that the going concern basis of preparation is appropriate.
-In particular, given the Group's history of raising capital to date and the Heads of Agreement, the directors are confident of the Group's ability to raise additional funds as and when they are required.
+In particular, given the Group's history of raising capital to date, the directors are confident of the Group's ability to raise additional funds as and when they are required.